lakshyaelite/lakshyaelite.github.io/_posts/2025-06-11-project-covid-tracker.md

 tags: [projects]
 ---

-This project was built while vibing code with **ChatGPT**, which made the whole process a lot more fun and collaborative. 😄
+This project was built while vibing code with **ChatGPT**, which made the whole process a lot more fun and collaborative. :smile:

 ---

-## 🔧 Tools & Technologies
+## :wrench: Tools & Technologies

 * **HTML5** – Structure of the site
 * **CSS3** – Styling and responsive layout